ibm-cloud-docs/vpc/vsi_is_creating_generic_os_custom_image.md

 [Beta]{: tag-blue}

-Generic operating system custom images is a beta feature that is available for evaluation and testing purposes.
+Generic operating system custom images is a beta feature that is available to select customers for evaluation and testing purposes.
+To request to be included in the evaluation of this beta feature, contact IBM Support.
 {: beta}

 You can specify a generic operating system during image import to create an image that contains any operating system that you want.
 When you provision a server from a generic operating system custom image, the operating system-specific initialization actions aren't performed automatically.
 You must specify each specific action by using user data.